m-daniela/chat-app/Notes/work.md

 In group encryption, the messages are individually encrypted and sent to each of the members.
 The social graph is not known to the server.

-Also, after a message was delivered, it is deleted from the server and metadata about the communicating users are not saved (such as who talks to whom).
-[4]
+Also, after a message was delivered, it is deleted from the server and metadata about the communicating users are not saved (such as who talks to whom). [@threema_faq]

 On the client-server communication side, the application uses three servers.
 On the communication between the chat server ant the client, a custom protocol is used, while the others, directory, containing public keys, email addresses, phone numbers etc., and the media servers rely on HTTPS.